EpeR1/munin-unifi/README.md

 ### This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless AP status.
-* It queries the AP's via SNMPv2 and converts result for munin.
+* It queries the APs via SNMPv2 and converts result for munin.
 * Requires:
-    * Enabled SNMP on AP's.
+    * Enabled SNMP on Access Points.
-    * Network access from munin-server to AP's network.
+    * Network access from munin-node server to AP's network.
     * PHP 7.0 or above
     * PHP SNMP module
     * PHP JSON module